Backlinks matter for SEO. They're one of Google's strongest ranking signals. Every guide will tell you to "build links."

 Strategy 7: Local links (for local businesses)

-Local links are often easier to get and particularly valuable for local SEO.
+Local links are often easier to acquire than national ones and are particularly valuable for businesses competing in local SEO.

 Local link opportunities